Ceretes thais

-Ceretes thais is a moth in the Castniidae family.
+Ceretes thais is a moth in the family Castniidae.
 It is found in Brazil.
 Superficially it looks very like a butterfly, and was originally placed by Dru Drury in the "Papilio (Danaus Festivus)" group which mostly corresponds with modern Nymphalidae.

 Description

 Upper side: Antennae brown.
 Thorax, abdomen, and anterior wings red brown; the latter having two streaks or bars of a lighter colour crossing them from the anterior edges to the posterior and external ones; one crossing the middle of the wing, the other nearer the tips.
 Posterior wings orange; the lower part black along the external edge, whereon are placed a row of square orange coloured spots, those next the upper corners reaching to the edge; a black line also crosses these wings, beginning just below the body, and running almost across to the upper corner.

 Under side: Palpi and thorax red-brown.
 Abdomen yellowish.
 Anterior wings yellowish clay coloured, with three black lines crossing them transversely, the middle one being the broadest.
 Posterior wings orange brown, with a small white spot placed near the centre.
 Margins of the wings plain.
 Wing-span 2 1/2 inches (64 mm).